ninthwalker/NowShowing/README.md

 1. Plex.
 2.  themoviedb set as your Agent for your Movie section on your Plex server.
 3.  thetvdb.org set as your Agent for your TV section on your Plex server.
-4. A Gmail account to forward the email (Gmail is the only supported provider, so if you use another, YMMV).
+4. A Gmail/SMTP account to forward the email.

 ## Installation (unRAID)

-Preferred installation method: From the Community Applications 'APPS' section in unRAID.
+Preferred installation method: From the Community Applications 'Apps' section in unRAID.
 You can also install by adding the following template repository to unraid:
 https://github.com/ninthwalker/docker-templates/

-After installing, run the following commands from the command line:
-(This initial_setup only has to be done once.
-Reinstalls of the docker do not require it)

-`docker exec -it plexReport ./initial_setup.sh`

-Follow Prompts.

-plexReport can be run with the following command from unraid:
+NowShowing can be run with the following command from unraid:

-`docker exec plexReport plexreport [-options]`
+`docker exec NowShowing report [-options]`

-You can now edit the `config.yaml` (and optionally `email_body.erb`) with your own settings in your appdata dir.
+You can now edit the `config.yaml` (and optionally `email_body.erb` & `web_email_body.erb`) with your own settings in your appdata dir.
 See `/config/config.yaml.example` and below for details.

 To schedule the report to occur regulary please use the new cron system for unRAID 6: